fuchsberger/crowd-crush/README.md

   * Side by side comparison of agent movements with a secondary simulation
 * Downloading of Data files that serve as input for succeeding research projects

-If you have any questions, please submit an issue.

 If you want to report any bugs or report on the research tool please submit an issue on Github